pmq20/node-packer/node/doc/api/http2.md

   concurrently at any given time in an `Http2Session`.
 The minimum value is
   0. The maximum allowed value is 2<sup>31</sup>-1.
 * `maxHeaderListSize` {number} Specifies the maximum size (uncompressed octets) of header list that will be accepted.
-There is no default value.
 The minimum allowed value is 0.
-The maximum allowed value is 2<sup>32</sup>-1.
+The maximum allowed value is 2<sup>32</sup>-1. **Default:** 65535.

 All additional properties on the settings object are ignored.

 ### Using `options.selectPadding`

-When `options.paddingStrategy` is equal to `http2.constants.PADDING_STRATEGY_CALLBACK`, the the HTTP/2 implementation will consult the `options.selectPadding` callback function, if provided, to determine the specific amount of padding to use per HEADERS and DATA frame.
+When `options.paddingStrategy` is equal to `http2.constants.PADDING_STRATEGY_CALLBACK`, the HTTP/2 implementation will consult the `options.selectPadding` callback function, if provided, to determine the specific amount of padding to use per HEADERS and DATA frame.